-Auto industry slowdown worsens, August data shows alarming dip in sales
+Auto industry slowdown worsens, August 2019 data shows alarming dip in sales

 New Delhi, Sep 09: The August 2019 data of the Automobile Industry released on Monday shows that the sector's slowdown has worsened further as compared to last month's data.
 The auto sector did not show any signs of revival as the domestic sales of passenger vehicles stood at 196,524 units in August 2019 which is 31.6 percent less than August 2018.

-This is said to be the worst dip in sales in the sector in almost two decades.
+This is said to be the worst dip in sales in the auto sector in almost two decades.

 SIAM July 2019 data: